neillindberg/webpack-dev-boilerplate/README.md

 # webpack-dev-boilerplate
-Boilerplate - NodeJS/Webpack: React, LESS-CSS, Hot Reloading (and simple dir structure).
+Boilerplate - NodeJS/Webpack: React, SASS-CSS, Hot Reloading (and simple dir structure).

 As of August 2019 this is a boilerplate using all the newest webpack and babel loaders for the listed tech.
 This supports: React with ES6 and arrow functions within components.